Drought Can Affect Your Water Supply

 • Shallow bedrock wells

-• Wells located near topographic high points
+• Wells located near hill tops or other high areas

 • Wells constructed in areas where bedrock is close to the ground surface